A topological model for the HOMFLY-PT polynomial: Introduction

 \section{Introduction}

-Since the celebrated discovery of the Jones polynomial, understanding the geometric and topological information encoded in related polynomial link invariants has been a central goal of quantum topology.
-Towards this goal, our aim is to realize these invariants as graded intersection pairings in coverings of configuration spaces to approach a purely geometrical description.
-We refer to such a description as a \emph{topological model} for the invariant.
+Toward the goal of understanding the geometric information encoded in quantum link invariants for a link $L\subset S^3$, an approach is to realize these invariants as graded intersection pairings in configuration spaces.
+We call this a \emph{topological model}.
+Bigelow \cite{Bigelow2002} and Lawrence \cite{Lawrence1993} provided the first topological model for the Jones polynomial.
+Recently, the first author defined topological models for quantum generalizations of these invariants \cite{Anghel2022Globalisation,Anghel2023TAMS,Anghel2023QT,Anghel2024Adv}.

-\subsection{Main Results.}
+In \cite{Bigelow2007} Bigelow gave a homological model for the $A_N$ polynomials, which are 1-variable specializations of the HOMFLY-PT polynomial $P_L(a, z)$.
+The number of particles in his configuration space for $A_N$ depends on $N$.
+This leads to a description of the HOMFLY-PT polynomial via infinite sequences of intersections in different configuration spaces.
+The question of finding a topological model for the HOMFLY-PT polynomial in the same configuration space with a fixed number of particles has remained open.
+Moreover, all previous topological models rely on a choice of a braid representative for the link.
+This relates to the open problem of constructing a categorification of the HOMFLY-PT polynomial directly from link diagrams \cite{Abel, khovanov-rozansky} as the celebrated Khovanov-Rozansky homology \cite{khovanov-rozansky} also depends on choosing a braid representative.

-In this paper, we provide the first topological model for the HOMFLY-PT polynomial $P_L(a, z)$, which is a 2-variable generalization of the Alexander polynomial $\triangle_L(t)$ and the Jones polynomial $J_L(q)$.
+Motivated by these questions, the purpose of this paper is to \begin{enumerate} \item { construct a topological model for the HOMFLY-PT polynomial in a fixed configuration space} (Theorem \ref{t.main}), and \item { give a new method for constructing topological models for quantum invariants directly from a Heegaard suface of $S ^3\setminus L$ that does not rely on braid representatives} (Theorem \ref{t.main2}). \end{enumerate}

-Let $L$ be a link and $D$ a diagram for $L$.
-Our topological models are based on a fixed configuration space of a punctured Heegaard surface associated to $D$.
-The number punctures on the surface and the number of particles in the configuration space is fixed, depending just on the number of crossings of the diagram.
+\paragraph{\textbf{Main Results.}} \

-\begin{thm}[Topological model for the HOMFLY-PT polynomial via ovals] Let $\Theta_H(D) \in \mathbb{Z}[a^{\pm 1}, z^{\pm 1}]$ be the state sum of graded intersections between explicit Lagrangian submanifolds in a fixed configuration space on the Heegaard surface, as in Definition \ref{intHintr}.
+\begin{thm}[Topological model for the HOMFLY-PT polynomial] For a link $L\subset S^3$ let $D$ be a diagram for $L$.
+Let $\Theta_H(D) \in \mathbb{Z}[a^{\pm 1}, z^{\pm 1}]$ be the state sum of graded intersections between explicit Lagrangian submanifolds in a fixed configuration space on the Heegaard surface $\Sigma$ defined from $D$, as in Definition \ref{intHintr}.
 Then this topological model recovers the HOMFLY-PT invariant:

 \end{thm}